Have you gotten into an argument over which grease or oil is the best? Don’t be ashamed, it is quite common.

 The molecular size in oil does have a direct connection to a lot of different lubricating properties.
 Small, consistent molecule size creates an advantage in the following areas.

-- Better low and high-temperature protection.
+Better low temperatures and high temperature protection.
 Having the same molecular size means less extreme changes in low and high temperatures.

-After reading the benefits you may think that everyone should be using synthetic oils and greases, but here are some of the disadvantages:
+After reading the benefits you may think that everyone should be using natural oil over synthetic oils and greases, but here are some of the disadvantages:

-- It is expensive to produce synthetics and the cost doesn’t always justify the performance.
+It is expensive to produce synthetic engine oils and the cost doesn’t always justify the performance.
 Many synthetics are outperformed by high-quality mineral oils and greases that have robust additive packages.

-- Whether a product is synthetic or mineral oil does not indicate water resistance or corrosion resistance.
+Whether a product is semi synthetic oil or mineral oil does not indicate water resistance or corrosion resistance.
 Water resistance is determined by the thickener and additives in the oil or grease and is not affected by the synthetic or mineral properties of a product.

 Facts vs Perception

-So far how do synthetics compare to mineral oil products?
+So far how do fully synthetic oil compare to mineral oil products?
 Are your preconceptions aligning with the facts?
 Most people believe that mineral oils are inferior to synthetics, but that is not the case.
 In fact, in most heavy-duty applications like construction or mining equipment mineral oil is preferred.

 Why do passenger car manufacturers recommend synthetic engine oil?
 The main reason OEM auto manufacturers recommend synthetics is fuel economy.
 Synthetic engine oil is thinner than mineral oil and gives a vehicle slightly better fuel economy, which is important to consumers and the marketing of a vehicle.

-Can You Boost the Performance of Synthetic Oil and Mineral Oil With Additives?
+Can You Boost the Performance of Mineral Oil vs Synthetic Oil With Additives?

 Yes, you can boost the performance of oils with aftermarket additives, but you must make sure they are compatible with the oil you are using.
 One of the few additives that are compatible with both synthetic and mineral oils is AirTec Micro Ceramic Oil Additive.